Skip to content

 How to Write Blog Posts Even When You Feel Unmotivated

-Have you ever sat in front of your laptop, staring at a blank screen, and felt absolutely nothing?
+Have you ever found yourself sitting in front of your computer, looking at a blank screen, and experiencing nothing?

-We’ve all been there.
-The “empty tank” feeling is a normal part of the creative process, but it can be frustrating—especially when you have a blog to maintain.
+It happens to all of us.
+The “empty fuel tank” feeling is an essential part of the creative cycle, but it can be rather frustrating, especially if you need to work on your blog.

 1. Lower Your Expectations

-Tell yourself: “I’m just going to write a bad first draft.”
+Say yourself: “I’m going to write a terrible first draft”.

 3. Change Your Environment